RickCogley/RCC-Hugo2015/content/post/20160221-establishing-a-personal-password-policy.md

 draft: "true"
 aliases:
   - /articles/2013/02/18/establishing-a-personal-password-policy/
-postsummary: I suppose it is human nature to be a bit lazy about security, but if you are one of those people who uses the same password for every system you use, it's a good idea to stop that practice as soon as, well, now.
-Read on, for my take on a practical approach to password security.
+postsummary: If you are one of those people who uses the same password for every system you use, why would you do that?!
+You should stop that immediately, and read this post to learn about some reasonable personal security practices.
 postsvg: icon-origami-fish
 ---

-I suppose it is human nature to be a bit lazy about security, but if you are one of those people who uses the same password for every system you use, it's a good idea to stop that practice as soon as, well, now.
-Read on, for my take on a practical approach to password security.
+If you are one of those people who uses the same password for every system you use, why would you do that?!
+Stop it immediately, and read this post to learn about some reasonable personal security practices.

 <!--more-->